cssconf/blog-content/2015/2015-08-15_a-talk-selection-process-explained/2015-08-15_a-talk-selection-process-explained.md

 We hope that this extensive post on the subject will be insightful to both speakers submitting to conferences and conference organizers interested in talk selection strategies.

 ## There is no such thing as a perfect talk selection process
 The perfect talk selection process does not exist.
 There is no one-size-fits-all solution, and we cannot make a universally satisfying ranking from the best to the worst talk.
-This is our process and it’s designed to find the really great talk proposals for our event.
-In order to filter out the talks that will eventually culminate in an amazing line-up, we first need to be clear about what we want our event to be.
+This process is designed to find the really great talk proposals for CSSconf EU.
+In order to filter out the talks that will eventually culminate in an amazing line-up, we first need to be clear about what we want the conference to be.

-Following a set of steps and principles was really helpful for us:
+We find the following set of steps and principles really helpful:

 ## 1. Understanding the nature and goals of the conference
 CSSconf EU is a community-driven conference for professionals in the web development industry.
 We are not an academic event, we are not a standards group event, we are not a user group.
 This defines the opportunities and limitations of our event.